tnjiit/db-capstone-project/README.md

 - Create a Prepare statement to return order detail for customerID
 - Create a Procedure for removing and order.

+##### Exercise 3

+- Create a bookings table.
+- Create a Stored Procedure called CheckBooking
+- Create a Stored Procedure called AddValidBooking.
+Have the ability to commit/rollback based on success/failure.

+##### Exercise 3

+- Create a Stored Procedure called AddBooking.
+- Create a Stored Procedure called UpdateBooking.
+- Create a Stored Procedure called CancelBooking.

 #### Week 1

 Need to set up a booking system to keep track of which guests are visiting the restaurant and at what times.<br/>